EverlastingBigFlo/EverlastingBigflo/README.md

 - 🌱 As learning never ends, I’m currently learning

-- 👯 I’m looking to collaborate **with Other Flutter Developers and Flutter Projects, also any open source that can shape me to a better version of what I do and myself.**
+- 👯 I’m looking to collaborate **with Other Developers and Projects, also any open source that can shape me to a better version of what I do and myself.**

-- 💬 Ask me about **Flutter**

-- 💬 Ask me about **Laravel**

 - 📫 How to reach me **Loveanjorin.dev@gmail.com**